jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

             timestamp, '%Y/%m/%d %H:%M'
         )

-  the terminal_ is your friend and shows all tests are still passing
+  the terminal_ is your friend, and shows all tests are still passing

 * then I remove the list of :ref:`Exceptions<errors>` seen because it was just for me